mmtmorgan/3-Getting_Cleaning-Course_Project/CodeBook.md

 # Getting and Cleaning Data - Course Project - Code Book

-This Codebook describes the layout of the final file output by run_analysis.R:
+This Codebook describes the layout of the final file output by run_analysis.R: Columns 3-68 are the average measurements for the subject's action obtained by analyzing the data provided:

 ###
 1. The subject ID number
 2. The Action measured

-All remaining columns are the average measurements for the subject's action obtained by analyzing the data provided

-###
 3.	tBodyAcc-mean()-X
 4.	tBodyAcc-mean()-Y
 5.	tBodyAcc-mean()-Z